AlecMcCutcheon/PSRunAsCurrentUser/README.md

 # PSRunAsCurrentUser
-A PowerShell Script/Function that can run a PowerShell scriptblock as the current user, using a scheduled task
+A PowerShell Script/Function that can run a PowerShell scriptblock as the current user Non-Elevated, using a scheduled task

 Use the following One-liner to Temp Run in session: